 Records show there was a power arc inside a small electrical room near the student center in that case.
-The culprit proved to be a large rat that caused the electrical surge and sparked a small fire and light smoke.
+The culprit, as first reported by the campus newspaper proved to be a large rat that caused the electrical surge and sparked a small fire and light smoke.
 Power was shut off to the entire campus for several hours.

 The Peralta Board of Trustees approved $300,000 after the fire for emergency electrical repairs to the two main buildings affected — the student center and a major classroom building.
 But delays have persisted for months and both remain closed.

 Shanoski said the fire alarm system is just one of a long list of problems at Laney College, including broken elevators, busted windows, leaking water fountains, and closed restrooms.
 She presented many of the issues to the Board of Trustees in February but hardly any of them have been completely addressed, as seen by 2 Investigates and Shanoski on a campus tour last month.